helm/helm-www/content/en/docs/topics/v2_v3_migration.md

 ---

 This guide shows how to migrate  Helm v2 to v3.
-Helm v2 needs to be installed and managing releases in one to many clusters.
+Helm v2 needs to be installed and managing releases in one or more clusters.

 ## Overview of Helm 3 Changes